 Dr. Alexander is a Professor of Epidemiology and Medicine at the Johns Hopkins Bloomberg School of Public Health, where he serves as founding co-Director of the Center for Drug Safety and Effectiveness and Principal Investigator of the Johns Hopkins-FDA Center of Excellence in Regulatory Science and Innovation (JH-CERSI).
 He is a practicing general internist and pharmacoepidemiologist and is internationally recognized for his research examining prescription drug utilization, safety and effectiveness.
-The author of over 325 scientific articles and book chapters, he has published regularly in leading scientific journals, serves on several editorial and advisory boards and is a frequent speaker on pharmaceutical utilization and policy.
+The author of over 375 scientific articles and book chapters, many of which have focused on the epidemiology of the opioid epidemic, he has published regularly in leading scientific journals and testified in front of expert bodies including the U.S. House of Representatives and U.S. Senate.
+Dr. Alexander also serves on several editorial and advisory boards and is a frequent speaker on pharmaceutical utilization and policy.
 He received his B.A. cum laude from the University of Pennsylvania, an MD from Case Western Reserve University, and a Master of Science from the University of Chicago.
-Research Interests: prescription drugs; drug utilization; drug safety; drug effectiveness; pharmacoepidemiology; pharmaceutical policy

 Honors & Awards

-Select Scientific Publications (of over 325 total)
+Select Scientific Publications (of over 375 total)

 Andersen KM, Mehta HB, Palamuttam N, Ford D, Garibaldi BT, Auwaerter PG, Segal J, Alexander GC.
 Association Between Chronic Use of Immunosuppresive Drugs and Clinical Outcomes From Coronavirus Disease 2019 (COVID-19) Hospitalization: A Retrospective Cohort Study in a Large US Health System.
 Clin Infect Dis.
 2021 Jan 7:ciaa1488. doi: 10.1093/cid/ciaa1488.
 Epub ahead of print.
 PMID: 33410884; PMCID: PMC7953980.

-- Qato DM, Wilder J, Schumm P, Gillet V, Orr A, Alexander GC.
+Qato DM, Wilder J, Schumm P, Gillet V, Orr A, Alexander GC.
 Use of Prescription and Over-the-counter Medications and Dietary Supplements Among Older Adults in the United States: 2005-2006 to 2010-2011.
 JAMA Internal Medicine.
 2016;176:473-82.

-- Alexander GC, Frattaroli S, Gielen AC, eds.
+Alexander GC, Frattaroli S, Gielen AC, eds.
 The Opioid Epidemic: From Evidence to Impact.
 Johns Hopkins Bloomberg School of Public Health, Baltimore, Maryland: 2017.

-- Kolodny A, Courtwright DT, Hwang CS, Kreiner P, Eadie JL, Clark TW, Alexander GC.
+Kolodny A, Courtwright DT, Hwang CS, Kreiner P, Eadie JL, Clark TW, Alexander GC.
 The Prescription Drug Opioid and Heroin Crisis: A Public Health Approach to an Epidemic of Addiction.
 Annual Review of Public Health.
 2015;36:559-574.